freenas/freenas-docs/userguide/freenas_help.rst

 Guide
 -----

-The "Documentation" icon, located as the second icon from the left in the top menubar, provides a built-in browser to the FreeNAS® User Guide (this documentation).
+The "Documentation" icon, the second icon from the left in the top menubar, provides a built-in browser to the FreeNAS® User Guide (this documentation).